This story has been updated. It was originally published on June 10, 2019.

 The operating systems running our computers are constantly evolving.
 Software updates keep things working smoothly, and are important for adding new features, improving speed and performance, patching security holes, fixing bugs, and more.

-They’re not to be neglected, but they can be controlled.
+You should not neglect them, but you can control when they happen.
 Both Windows and macOS offer a variety of useful tools for making sure your laptop or desktop computer installs updates on your terms and in a way that best matches how you work.

-Managing updates on macOS
+How to manage updates on macOS

 You don’t get as many settings and controls around operating system updates on macOS as you do with Windows.
 But if you want to see the options you’ve got, open the Apple menu, then choose System Preferences and Software Update.

 If updates are waiting to be installed, you can click Update Now to apply them.
 If the button doesn’t appear, there aren’t any available, and you’ll see a message saying your system is up to date.
 Click More info to see details of any updates you’re about to apply.

 At the bottom of the dialog box is an Automatically keep my Mac up to date check box—check it to have macOS handle updates for you, from automatically scanning for new software versions to installing them on your system.
 You’ll get a notification when new updates are ready to be installed, giving you a chance to postpone the process until the evening or the next day.
 It’s also like a master switch for the individual checkboxes under Advanced.
 When you check it, all five sub-settings will be enabled too.